pr0h0/bpl/README.md

 ### For loops

 To declare for loop you can use `for` keyword.
-After that put open parenthesis, initializator, it can be any expression but it can't be empty, semicolon, condition can be anything but it can't be skipped, semicolon, increment can be any expression but it needs to be present, close parenthesis and put for loop body in curly braces.
+After that put open parenthesis, initializator, it can be any expression but also can be omited, semicolon, condition can be anything but also can be omited, semicolon, increment can be any expression but  also can be omited, close parenthesis and put for loop body in curly braces.
 For loops are declared like this:

 ```
 for (var i: NUMBER = 0; i < 10; i++) {